AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~

 A ``state_name`` declared by an Abstract State aspect in the specification of a
-package is an abstraction representing its hidden state.
-The declaration must be
+package denotes an abstraction representing all or part of its hidden state.
+The
-completed in the package body by a Refined State aspect.
-The Refined State
+declaration must be completed in the package body by a Refined State aspect.
+The
-aspect is used to show for each ``state_name`` which variables and subordinate
+Refined_State aspect is used to show for each ``state_name`` which variables and
-abstract states are represented by the ``state_name`` and are known as its
+subordinate abstract states are represented by the ``state_name`` and are known
-*constituents*.
+as its *constituents*.

-In the body of a package the constituents of the refined
+In the body of a package the constituents of the refined ``state_name``, the
-``state_name``, the refined view, have to be used rather than the
+*refined view*, have to be used rather than the *abstract view* of the
-abstract view of the ``state_name``.
-Refined global, depends, pre
+``state_name``.
+Refined Global, Depends, Pre and Post aspects are provided to
-and post aspects are provided to express the refined view.
+express the refined view.

 In the refined view the constituents of each ``state_name`` has to be
-initialized consistently with their appearance or omission from the
+initialized consistently with their appearance or omission from the Initializes
-Package Depends or Initializes aspect of the package.
+aspect of the package.

 .. _refinement-rationale: